 Window ACs tend to be big, heavy cubes made from metal, plastic, and styrofoam, and your camping setup will need to include a way to support the unit up off the ground.

 You’ll also need a tent with an airtight opening that allows the back half of the unit to stay outside while the front half blows cool air into the tent’s interior.

 Does an air conditioner really work in a tent?

 With a bit of ingenuity, an air conditioner can work well inside a tent and provide comfortable relief from the summer heat.

 And ACs with a dehumidifying setting can be incredibly convenient inside a tent because they help with the moisture that accumulates there.

 Except for the Zero Breeze Mark 2, which has limitations, most tent cooling systems require an electrical hookup.

 A powerful enough generator will run an AC unit.
 Or, if you’re using your tent air conditioner in a glamping site that’s close to a house, you could use the electricity from there.

 In the market for a new tent?
-Don’t miss our guides to the best 4-person tent, 6-person tent, 8-person tent, 12-person tent, 3-room tent, cabin tent, pop-up tent, instant tent, waterproof tent, insulated tent, winter tent, and inflatable tent.
+Don’t miss our guides to the best 4-person tent, 6-person tent, 8-person tent, 10-person tent, 12-person tent, 3-room tent, cabin tent, pop-up tent, instant tent, waterproof tent, insulated tent, winter tent, tent with a stove jack, tunnel tent, and inflatable tent.

 How much do tent air conditioners cost?